Key Takeaways

 Step 3: File IRS Form 709 (Gift Tax Return)

-On the form, you'll:
+On the form, you will::

 - Report the plan contributions